Jojojoseph00/owlprojX/index.md

-## Welcome to Owl-ProjX
+##  WELCOME TO OWL-PROX

 We are a young web development company founded by fresh Computer Science graduates with the aim of democratising web development.
 Owl-ProjX is born from the frustration of witnessing pompous elitism affect computer science.
 While computer scientists' aim is to advance progress into the lives of all, we live in a world where the skilled are charging ridiculously their clients for technologies now essential to any business.
 Owl-ProjX garantees

+##  WHY YOU NEED A WEBSITE

+You'd

+##  WEB DEVELOPER VS WEB DESIGNER

+There is a fundamental difference between a web developing and a web designing firm.
+The latter is solely focused on the front end aspect of your website.
+This means that they strictly

+In essence, web design refers to both the aesthetic portion of the website and it’s usability.
+Web designers use various design programs such as Adobe Photoshop to create the layout and other visual elements of the website.

+Web Developers on the other hand, take a website design and actually make a functioning website from it.
+Web developers use HTML, CSS, Javascript, PHP and other programming languages to bring to life the design files.

+##  PRICING STRATEGY

 ### Some cute lil box thingy